 Traditional In-Site Banking

 Our grandparents would place the tubers in a situation called banking.
-This required circular beds with foot high earthen walls to be prepared.
+This required circular beds with foot-high (0.5 m.) earthen walls to be prepared.
 The base of the circle was covered with straw and the potatoes piled up in a cone structure.
 Then a tepee structure of boards was erected over the pile and more straw packed on top.

 Storing Sweet Potatoes in Sand